Skip Navigation

 Weather

-Chiang Mai has 3 seasons; winter, summer and rainy season.
-Being in the North temperatures are slightly cooler compared to Bangkok and the south.
-During winter months (Nov - Feb) evenings are pleasantly chilly whilst the day is still hot (30 degrees celcius).
-The Summer months (March-April) can be unbearably hot where temperatures can soar to 40 degrees.
-During rainy season (End of May - Sep) the weather cools off a bit with daily outbursts of rain that can last up to an hour or so.
+Chiang Mai has 3 seasons: winter, summer and rainy season.
+Being in the north temperatures are slightly cooler compared to Bangkok and the south.
+During the winter months (November to February) evenings are pleasantly chilly whilst the day is still hot (30 °C).
+The Summer months (March-April) can be unbearably hot when temperatures can soar to 40 °C. During the rainy season (end of May to September) the weather cools off a bit with daily outbursts of rain that can last up to an hour or so.
 Despite being wet sometimes, it is otherwise a very nice time to visit as this is when the fields are at their most lush green.

 Getting There